-As at 31 December 2022, TFG

-Asset Management comprised LCM,

-BentallGreenOak, Polygon, Acasta

-Partners, Equitix, Hawke's Point,

-Tetragon Credit Partners, Banyan

-Square Partners and Contingency

-Capital.
-TFG Asset Management

-recorded an investment gain of \$127.1

-million in 2022, driven by investments

-in BentallGreenOak and LCM.
+As at 31 December 2023, TFG Asset Management comprised LCM, BGO (the new trading name of BentallGreenOak), Westbourne River Partners (formerly known as Polygon), Acasta Partners, Equitix, Hawke's Point, Tetragon Credit Partners, Banyan Square Partners and Contingency Capital.
+TFG Asset Management recorded an investment gain of \$6.8 million in 2023 as gains in Equitix were offset by downward valuations in LCM and other asset managers.

 Equitix: Equitix is an integrated core infrastructure asset management and primary project platform, with a sector focus on social infrastructure, transport, renewable power, environmental services, network utilities and data infrastructure.
 Tetragon owns 75% of the company.
-During the year, Equitix continued to grow its AUM, which increased 25% from £8.0 billion to £10.0 billion.
-Equitix's Fund VI closed at £1.5 billion in AUM and it raised approximately £1.6 billion more in managed accounts.
-Despite this, Tetragon's investment made a loss of \$4.7 million in the year, driven by, among other factors, the weakness in the British pound, which declined 11% against the U.S. dollar, as well as a decrease of 27% in observed market multiples for comparable asset managers.
-Tetragon received \$16.6 million of dividends during the year from Equitix.
+During 2023, Equitix's AUM increased from £10.0 billion to £10.9 billion.
+Equitix started raising capital for Fund VII after closing Fund VI at £1.5 billion in AUM, and also raised some capital into managed accounts during the period.
+Tetragon's investment made a gain of \$53.0 million in 2023, mainly during the first half of the year, driven by a combination of (a) higher valuation as the business continued to deliver against its business plan despite a 14% decrease in the market multiples, (b) a reduction in net debt due to positive cash generation, (c) dividend income received by Tetragon of \$28.2 million, and (d) foreign exchange gains on the unhedged portion of this investment.